 Authorised drainlayers need to be suitably experienced individual workers who have relevant experience and skills.

-Please note that we are not currently accepting any new applications to be an authorised drainlayer while we work through our existing applications and migrate to a new operating system.
+We are not currently accepting any new applications to be an authorised drainlayer while we work through existing applications and migrate to a new operating system.

 To become authorised by Christchurch City Council, drainlayers need to provide evidence to Council that they have: